 Last year in early March I traveled to Boston, MA to attend Kate Scarlata’s Advanced Digestive Health Seminar for Health Professionals.

-I had changed jobs in January and moved from an inpatient clinical setting to outpatient with the Division of Gastroenterology.
-Kate’s seminar on FODMAPs, small intestinal bacterial overgrowth, and the gut microbiome provided a wealth of information that brought me up to speed in GI nutrition.
+I changed jobs in January and moved from an inpatient clinical setting to an outpatient clinic with the Division of Gastroenterology.
+Kate’s seminar on FODMAPs, Small Intestinal Bacterial Overgrowth (SIBO), and the gut microbiome provided a wealth of information that brought me up to speed in the world of GI nutrition.
 It filled various gaps of knowledge and gave me useful tips/tricks that I could use in practice with patients as well as increased my FODMAP counseling confidence.
 Annndddd guess what?!?
 She is having it again this year: click here for more info.

 The day prior to the seminar I explored Boston on my own, walked for hours, and saw as much as I could.

 After the seminar I prolonged my stay in Boston to do a little more exploring and stayed with two friends, Melissa (friend, fellow RD, & foodie) and her husband Zach (head brewer at Trillium), and their dog Harry (the cutest).
 Basically, these two showed me the best time during which lots of good food and beer were consumed.

 First and foremost, when you are in Boston be sure to check out Trillium.
 You won’t be disappointed.